 What parts of the body are best for VASER Lipo?

 Different parts of the body are better suited for different forms of body contouring.
 Dr. Romanelli, Dr. Pincus, and Dr. Layliev often recommend VASER Lipo for smaller, more targeted areas of the body, such as the upper arms, knees, and neck.
 VASER Lipo offers more control and is less likely to affect surrounding tissues, making it uniquely compatible with smaller liposuction procedures.
 However, VASER Lipo is also effective on larger areas of the body, too.
 During your consultation, your surgeon will help you decide which body contouring option will best address your needs.

 Will VASER Lipo help get rid of stretch marks?

 Unfortunately, neither VASER Lipo nor traditional liposuction can resolve stretch marks.
 These troublesome irregularities are actually scars that are caused when the skin is torn by rapid growth or hormones.
 Once stretch marks appear, they cannot be completely removed unless excess skin is surgically removed, as it is during a tummy tuck, for example.

 If you're concerned by stretch marks in addition to excess fat, a surgical lift may be a better fit.
-Dr. Romanelli and Dr. Pincus help each of their patients develop a workable plan to create their desired results.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev help each of their patients develop a workable plan to create their desired results.